adlnet/xAPI-Spec/xAPI.md

 <a name="voidedStatements" />

 ####7.2.4 Voided Statements
+[Section 4.3 Voided](#voided) describes the process by which statements can be voided.
+This section desribes how voided statements are handled by the LRS when querried.

+Clients can identify the presence and statementId of any voided Statements by the target of the voiding Statement.
+Aside from debugging tools, many clients will not want to display voiding statements to their users and will not display these as part of activity streams and other reports.

 ###### Requirements

 * The LRS MUST not return any Statement which has been voided, unless that Statement has been requested by voidedStatementId.
 The process described in [the section on filter conditions for StatementRefs](#queryStatementRef) is no exception to this requirement.
+Clients wishing to retrieve voided Statements request these individually by voidedStatementId.

 * The LRS MUST still return any Statements targeting the voided Statement, following the process and conditions described in [the section on filter conditions for StatementRefs](#queryStatementRef).
 This includes the voiding Statement, which cannot be voided.
-Reporting tools can identify the presence and statementId of any voided Statements by the target of the voiding Statement.

-* Reporting tools wishing to retrieve voided Statements SHOULD request these individually by voidedStatementId.

 <a name="docapis" />